nerevu/prometheus/README.rst

 Virtual environment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Ideally, you should install modules for every project into a virtual environment.
+Ideally, you should install modules for every project into a `virtual environment <http://blog.sidmitra.com/manage-multiple-projects-better-with-virtuale>`_.
-This setup will allow to install different version of the same module into different projects without worrying about any adverse interactions.
+This setup will allow you to install different versions of the same module into different projects without worrying about adverse interactions.

 ::

 	cd prometheus
 	sudo pip install virtualenv virtualenvwrapper

-Add the following to your ``~/.profile``
+*Add the following* to your ``~/.profile``

 ::